Generative quantum eigensolver with constrained circuit-cutting overhead: Numerical studies

+At first, we study the impact of the constraint $\phi \le \phi_{\mathrm{max}}$.
+In Fig.~\ref{fig:acc_min_energy_phi_dependence}, we plot the minimum energy values in unit of Hartree achieved up to each iteration step as a function of the iteration step.
+The results for four different values of $\phi_{\mathrm{max}}$ are shown, $\phi_{\mathrm{max}}=3$ (yellow curve), $\phi_{\mathrm{max}}=7$ (green curve), $\phi_{\mathrm{max}}=15$ (blue curve) and $\phi_{\mathrm{max}}=\infty$, i.e. no constraint (red curve).
+Note that $\phi=3$, $\phi=7$, and $\phi=15$ correspond to the overheads for decomposing one, two, and three CNOT gates, respectively.
 To study a random seed dependence, each experiment is conducted five times by initializing the generative model and the simulator with five different random seeds.
-In the following figures, we plot the minimum energy values in unit of Hartree achieved up to each iteration step as a function of the iteration step.
-The mean value over the five seeds is shown by a solid line, and the region spanning the maximum and minimum values of the five seeds is shaded.
-In Appendix~\ref{sec:addfig}, we provide additional figures with more detailed information for each random seed.

-In the panel (a) of Figure~\ref{fig:alpha_depend}, DPO and P-DPO ($\alpha=0.5$) are compared.
-The black dashed line shows the ground state energy from the exact calculation and the black dotted line shows the VQE energy from the PennyLane dataset~\cite{Utkarsh2023Chemistry}.
-It can be observed that P-DPO ($\alpha=0.5$) achieves the lower energy than DPO.
-In the panel (b) of Figure~\ref{fig:alpha_depend}, P-DPO ($\alpha=0.5$) and P-DPO ($\alpha=1$) are compared.
-The latter shows the relatively large variance due to the random seed, which indicates that P-DPO with $\alpha=1$ is relatively unstable.
+The mean value over the five runs with five different random seeds is shown by a solid line, and the region spanning the maximum and minimum values of those five runs is shaded.
+The black dashed line shows the ground state energy from the exact calculation, and the black dotted line shows the VQE energy from the PennyLane dataset~\cite{Utkarsh2023Chemistry}.
+Note that DPO is used as the loss function and the hybrid approach in Section~\ref{sec:hybrid} is not used for these results.

-In Figure~\ref{fig:beta_depend}, the dependence on the hyperparameter $\beta$ is studied by comparing the results for three different values, $\{0.5, 0.1, 0.05\}$.
-The results of DPO, P-DPO ($\alpha=0.5$) and P-DPO ($\alpha=1$) are shown in the panel (a), (b) and (c), respectively.
-It can be observed that, while DPO shows strong dependence on $\beta$, P-DPO especially with $\alpha=0.5$ does little.
-It is one advantage of P-DPO that we do not have to have much concern about the value of $\beta$.